roberto-mx/JCE-API/README.md

 Requirements:
 * java jdk 8
-* maven
+* maven or maven
 * git

-Execute maven on localhost: `mvn spring-boot:run`
+Execute with maven on localhost: `mvn spring-boot:run` Execute with gradle on localhost: `./gradlew bootRun`

 **Current version: v0.0.1.061020**